vedovelli/expenses-native/README.md

 ## Licença

-Não há licensa.
+Não há licença.
 Use à vontade.
 Pode até chamar de seu.